rrthomas/sam/SAM.md

 | `r`    | a reference (pointer to a bracket) |
 | `x`    | an unspecified item |

+See the section “Machine code format” below for more details of binary representation.

 Each type may be suffixed by a number in stack pictures; if the same combination of type and suffix appears more than once in a stack comment, it refers to identical stack items.

-Integers are stored as the top three bytes of an `INT` instruction, in twos-complement form.
+Integers are represented as twos-complement as part of an `INT` instruction.

-Floats are 32-bit IEEE floats, stored as the operand of a `FLOAT` instruction.
+Floats are IEEE floats (64-bit on an 8-byte word VM, or 32-bit on a 4-byte VM) with the bottom bit cleared (this bit denotes the `FLOAT` instruction).
+No rounding is performed on the result of arithmetic operations.

 A bracket is encoded as a `BRA` instruction followed by some items and ending with a `KET` instruction.
+The offset to the corresponding bracket is encoded in each instruction: positive in a `BRA` instruction and negative in a `KET`.

-A reference to a bracket is encoded in a `REF` instruction as the address of its `BRA` instruction.
+References (pointers) are represented as unsigned integers in a `REF` instruction.
+A reference to a bracket points to its `BRA` instruction.

 ### Do nothing